 There’s another point at issue here, and too few business owners face up to the implications until they’re forced to.
 When you hire an SEO, they put your name on their work.
-That’s the nature of the beast: all their link strategies, all their content, and all their HTML tag optimization goes out under your precious, tradeable name.
+That’s the nature of the beast: all their link strategies, all their content, and all their HTML tag optimization goes out under your precious brand name.

 What Does SEO Cost?

 So what do standard SEO prices look like?
-The benchmark for this used to be Moz’s 2012 survey, but we’ve got more up-to-date figures courtesy of Clutch.com’s 2015 survey.
+The benchmark for this used to be Moz’s original survey, but we’ve got more up-to-date figures courtesy of Backlinko, Ahrefs, and Growth Ramp.
 That study included prices per hour and by the project, offering insight into how pricing is structured.

 Where an hourly rate does work well is when it’s applied to limited, one-off projects.
 For the majority of your SEO needs, it’s almost certainly a false economy.